Ziwi01/proveasio/README.md

 There is Puppet LSP (language server protocol) called [Puppet Editor Services](https://github.com/puppetlabs/puppet-editor-services) installed in `~/.lsp/puppet-editor-services`.

-**NOTE:** By default, Puppet gets installed in version 5.5.22 **for all rubies**.
+**NOTE:** For Ubuntu-20.04, by default, Puppet gets installed in version 5.5.22 **for all rubies**.
 If you choose to install latest puppet, there might be some dependencies errors for lower ruby versions (for example 2.4.10, which is included by default).
 If you don't want to install Puppet for all rubies, set `puppet_rubies` in `vars/overrides.yml` to an array with rubies names.
+Alternatively, you can override (`vars/overrides.yml`) ruby versions to list only 3.1.x Ruby (`rvm1_rubies` key) - that way you can use latest Puppet/puppet-lint gems - `puppet_version`/`puppet_lint_version`

 <details>
 <summary><b>Example:</b> Puppet autocompletion/LSP</summary>